 Co-Director, Illinois Program on Law, Behavior and Social Science

-Robert Lawless (firstname.lastname@example.org) is the associate dean for research, Max L. Rowe Professor of Law, and co-director of the Illinois Program on Law, Behavior and Social Science.
+Robert Lawless (email@example.com) is the associate dean for research, Max L. Rowe Professor of Law, and co-director of the Program on Law, Behavior and Social Science.
 He specializes in bankruptcy, consumer credit, and business law.
-Professor Lawless has published numerous articles on these topics, most all of which use empirical methodology to better understand the legal system and how it affects society.
-Along with University of Illinois law professors Jennifer K. Robbennolt and Thomas S. Ulen, he is the co-author of Empirical Methods in Law, a textbook on empirical methodologies as applied to the study of law.
+Professor Lawless is a new co-author for the eighth edition of Secured Credit, a leading textbook on secured transactions.
+He also joins Professors Jennifer K. Robbennolt and Thomas S. Ulen as the co-author of Empirical Methods in Law, a textbook on empirical methodologies as applied to the study of law.

-Professor Lawless is one of five regular contributors to the blog Credit Slips, a discussion on credit, finance, and bankruptcy.
-He also participates in the Consumer Bankruptcy Project, a long-term empirical project studying persons who file bankruptcy.
-Professor Lawless is a member of the National Bankruptcy Conference and the American College of Bankruptcy.
-He has testified before Congress, and his work has been featured in media outlets such as CNN, CNBC, NPR, the New York Times, USA Today, the National Law Journal, the L.A.
-Times, the Financial Times,and Money magazine.
+Professor Lawless administers and contributes to the blog Credit Slips, a discussion on credit, finance, and bankruptcy.
+He also participates in the Consumer Bankruptcy Project, a long-term research project studying persons who file bankruptcy.
+Professor Lawless is a member of the American Law Institute, the National Bankruptcy Conference, and the American College of Bankruptcy.
+He has testified before Congress, and his work has been featured in media outlets such as CNN, CNBC, NPR, the New York Times, the Wall Street Journal, USA Today, the National Law Journal, the L.A.
+Times, and the Financial Times.

 Follow Professor Lawless on Twitter @BobLawless1 and occasionally on @CreditSlips.